Ditch the fluff and build real trust

 You’re leaving with a statement for your website that’s gonna

-2. Create a more inclusive and welcoming online presence.
+Give a warm hello with a more inclusive and welcoming online presence.

-3. Stop people side-eyeing your inclusion statement and powerfully build trust
+Stop people side-eyeing and build trust instead.

-4. Attract clients who instantly connect with your values.
+Attract clients who instantly connect with your values.

 (yes, in that order)